Broccoli Cheese Soup

 - 1 cup sharp cheddar cheese, shredded

-- Place a large soup pot over medium-high heat and melt butter.
+- Place a large soup pot or dutch oven over medium-high heat and melt butter.
 Add onion and cook 2–3 minutes until onion begins to soften.
 Add white wine and cook until the wine is almost completely evaporated.

 - Sprinkle onions with flour then use a whisk to stir for about 1 minute.
 Add chicken broth while whisking constantly and continue whisking until flour is completely incorporated.
 Add broccoli, half-and-half, salt, pepper and garlic powder and stir to combine.